 Weight - your doctor may suggest losing some weight to help your condition.

-Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking APO-Pantoprazole Heartburn
+Tell your doctor or pharmacist as soon as possible if you do not feel well while you

-Following is a list of possible side effects.
-Do not be alarmed by this list.
-You may not experience any of them.
+Do not be alarmed by the following lists of side effects.
+You may not experience any

-Tell your doctor or pharmacist if you notice any of the following and they worry you:
+Tell your doctor if you notice any of the following:

 nausea or vomiting